armoniax/amc-dev-docs/docs/API/Math-API.md

    > template<typename T >
    > T eosio::min(const T& a, const T& b)

-    获取更小的一个值
+    Get the smaller value.

    - parameter
-     - a 比较值
+     - a comparison value
-     - b 比较值
+     - b comparison value
    - return
-        获取a和b中更小的一个. 如果相等返回a
+        Get the smaller of a and b.
+If equal, return a.

 Example:
 ```
 uint128_t a(1);